History of Palermo FC: Post-War Palermo (1946–1970)

-The Palermo at the time succeeded in enhancing several players destined for a good career, such as Tarcisio Burgnich or goalkeeper Roberto Anzolin who was then sold to Juventus FC The good corporate relationship with the Turin club is also witnessed by the passages of other players such as Giuseppe Furino, Carlo Mattrel and Franco Causio.
-The peak under the sporting profile arrived in the 1961-62 Serie A, when the rosanero reached the 8th place, gaining prestigious results, such as a historic 2–4 away victory against Juve in Turin, on February 18, 1962.
+The Palermo at the time succeeded in enhancing several players destined for a good career, such as Tarcisio Burgnich or goalkeeper Roberto Anzolin who was then sold to Juventus The good corporate relationship with the Turin club is also witnessed by the passages of other players such as Giuseppe Furino, Carlo Mattrel and Franco Causio.
+The peak under the sporting profile arrived in the 1961–62 Serie A, when the rosanero reached the 8th place, gaining prestigious results, such as a historic 2–4 away victory against Juve in Turin, on 18 February 1962.
 In the same year the first Sicilian derbies were played in the top flight with Catania.
 The following edition Palermo failed to repeat and relegated to Serie B. In those years there were Casimiro Vizzini president and Totò Vilardo sports manager: Vilardo, the company's all-round secretary, was nicknamed The football wizard.
-At the end of the 1962–1963 season Vilardo was disqualified for life for an illegal attempt: he asked to the referee Concetto Lo Bello the Bari's win on the last day of the Serie B championship, so that once the Apulian freshman was promoted would be bought the player José Ferdinando Puglia, healing the coffers of the rosanero company.
+At the end of the 1962–63 season Vilardo was disqualified for life for an illegal attempt: he asked to the referee Concetto Lo Bello the Bari's win on the last day of the Serie B championship, so that once the Apulian freshman was promoted would be bought the player José Ferdinando Puglia, healing the coffers of the rosanero company.

-In 1968, with the transformation of the football club into a joint-stock company, Palermo changed its name to Società Sportiva Calcio Palermo and moreover, in that year, the team returned in Serie A in the 1967-68 Serie B, with the former player and coach Carmelo Di Bella.
+In 1968, with the transformation of the football club into a joint-stock company, Palermo changed its name to Società Sportiva Calcio Palermo and moreover, in that year, the team returned in Serie A in the 1967–68 Serie B, with the former player and coach Carmelo Di Bella.
 In December of the new season, Palermo took part in its second and last Mitropa Cup and, therefore, in its third and last participation in a European competition.
 The following international experience will be lived 37 years later, in 2005 (UEFA Cup).